 Kenyatta Bush, Kindergarten Teacher

 Kenyatta Bush is a Kindergarten teacher.
 During his teaching career, he has had the opportunity to work at a number of independent schools throughout Metro Atlanta.
 Prior to coming to KIPP Vision Primary, he taught at KIPP South Fulton Academy.
 He has a BA in African American Studies from Georgia State University.

 Wheda Carletos, Founding Principal

 Wheda is the Founding Principal.
 Previously she served as Dean at KIPP Vision Academy, Curriculum Specialist for KIPP Metro Atlanta and 5th grade Non-fiction teacher at KIPP WAYS Academy.
-Prior to joining the KIPP team and family, she taught kindergarten, 5th, and 4th grade at Herndon Elementary School.
-She has a BA from Georgia State University, a Masters in Public Health from Emory University and a Ph.D. in Educational Leadership from Mercer University.
+Prior to joining the KIPP team and family, she taught a varirty of grades at Herndon Elementary School.
+She has a BA from Georgia State University, a Masters in Public Health from Emory University, and a Ph.D. in Educational Leadership from Mercer University.